-- 1) Create handlers to interact with the Cobalt Configuration Engine (CCE).
-A configuration file goes in glue/conf; the actual handlers go in glue/handlers. - 2) Create any user interface components, if necessary.
-These include web and menu page descriptors, which go in the ui/web and ui/menu directories, respectively. - 3) Write any locale files; these go in the locale directory. - 4) Look at templates/spec.tmpl and templates/packing_list.tmpl.
+- 1) Create any user interface components, if necessary.
+These include web and menu page descriptors, which are in the ui/web and ui/menu directories, respectively. - 2) Write any locale files; these go in the locale directory. - 3) Look at templates/spec.tmpl and templates/packing_list.tmpl.